Towards Data-Driven Metrics for Social Robot Navigation Benchmarking: Description and Analysis of the Dataset

 \subsection{Trajectories recorded}

 Two sources were used to acquire \textbf{real trajectories}.
-A set of 109 trajectories was recorded at ARP laboratory (Aston University).
+A set of 109 trajectories was recorded at the ARP laboratory (Aston University).
 A $8\times7.4$ meters wide room was populated with tables, shelves, chairs, a TV, and from 1 to 6 humans.
 Another 73 trajectories were re-used from the SACSoN dataset~\cite{hirose2023sacson}.
-The trajectories available in SACSoN were recorded in environments larger than the maximum area set for the proof-of-concept dataset, so they were cropped to comply with the range allowed within the restrictions for our dataset.
+The trajectories available in SACSoN were recorded in environments larger than the maximum area set for the dataset, so they were cropped to comply with the range allowed within the restrictions for the dataset.
 We included \textbf{simulated trajectories} from a range of simulators and algorithms, using both manual control and a learned RL agent on SocNavGym~\cite{kapoor2023socnavgym}, HATEB~\cite{singamaneni2021human}, and HuNavSim~\cite{perez2023hunavsim}, as well as manual control on Gazebo.
+Ethics approval was obtained prior to conducting any research from Aston University's Research Ethics Committee (application numbers EPS21051 and EPS21052).